benmaier/qsuite/README.md

 $ qsuite init
 ```

-You now have three new files in your directory.
+Three files appeared in your directory.

 * `simulation.py`